What is a good cost per lead metric and what counts as a "lead"?

 Why is my CPL low but sales says the leads are poor?

-CPL often drops when targeting broadens or qualification loosens.
-That shifts cost into sales time, CRM noise, and missed follow-up, which can increase cost per opportunity.
+CPL drops when targeting broadens or qualification loosens.
+That shifts cost into sales time, CRM noise, and missed follow-up, which increases cost per opportunity.

 How can I reduce cost per lead without increasing spam risk?